 Ductless heating and cooling systems get a lot of great press when it comes to comfort and energy efficiency.
 Are they too good to be true?
-Today, the local air conditioning contractors at H & H will take a look at the reality of living with a ductless system, examining their pros and cons to help you determine if this style of system might be right for your home.
+Today, the local air conditioning contractors at H & H will take a look at the reality of living with a ductless system, examining its pros and cons to help you determine if this style of system might be right for your home.

 What Makes a Ductless System Different?

-A ductless ‘mini split’ system gets its name from it’s resemblance to more common split heating and cooling units.
+A ductless ‘mini split’ system gets its name from its resemblance to more common split heating and cooling units.
 Like split systems, a ductless system is made of two parts, including a large outside compressor and one (or more) ceiling/wall-mounted units within the home.
 Unlike their split system cousins, which rely on large ductwork to distribute, ductless systems rely on tubing dispersed through the home via a few small 3-inch holes.
 This tubing accommodates refrigerant lines between the exterior and interior, where one or more interior units, each with their own adjustable thermostat, deliver conditioned air.
 This type of ‘zoned’ setup allows for superior efficiency.

-Superior Efficiency Top-performing ductless systems offer near 30 SEER performance, compared to the typical 14-17 SEER range of split systems.
+Top-performing ductless systems offer near 30 SEER performance, compared to the typical 14-17 SEER range of split systems.
 This could save you up to 50% on monthly heating/cooling costs

-No Heat Loss Leaky ducts in unconditioned attics/crawlspaces can cause thermal loss of up to 25% in traditional systems.
+Leaky ducts in unconditioned attics/crawlspaces can cause thermal loss of up to 25% in traditional systems.
 With no ducts, however, ductless systems eliminate heat loss, vastly improving comfort and efficiency and delivering substantial savings.

-Easy Installation With no air handler or drainage, and minimal work necessary to run refrigerant lines, heating and air companies can install ductless systems quickly.
+With no air handler or drainage, and minimal work necessary to run refrigerant lines, heating and air companies can install ductless systems quickly.

 Quiet as a whisper, ductless systems are only as noisy as common kitchen refrigerators.